 '''

 CK_DEFINE_FUNCTION(CK_RV, C_GenerateKey)(

 CK_SESSION_HANDLE hSession

 CK_MECHANISM_PTR pMechanism,

 CK_ATTRIBUTE_PTR pTemplate,

 CK_ULONG ulCount,

 CK_OBJECT_HANDLE_PTR phKey

-);

 '''

-C\GenerateKey generates a secret key, creating a new key object. hSession is the session's handle; pMechanism points to the key generation mechanism; pTemplate points to the template for the new key; ulCount is the number of attributes in the template; phKey points to the location that receives the handle of the new key.
+C_GenerateKey generates a secret key or set of key parameters, creating a new key object. hSession is the session's handle; pMechanism points to the key generation mechanism; pTemplate points to the template for the new key or set of key parameters;

+ulCount is the number of attributes in the template; phKey points to the location that receives the handle of the new keyor set of key parameters.